 - lower triglyceride levels

-In another investigation, researchers in Iran published a study in 2018 which also looked at apple cider weight loss effects.
-Here, 39 overweight women and men were randomly put on a moderately low calorie diet (250 fewer calories a day) for 12 weeks.
-Some of these people were also given 2 tablespoons of ACV per day (consumed at lunch and dinner).
+In another investigation, researchers in Iran randomly gave ACV or a placebo to 39 overweight women and men who also consumed a reduced-calorie diet (they ate 250 fewer calories a day) for 12 weeks.
+Those taking cider vinegar used 2 tablespoons per day (at lunch and dinner).

-While the reduced calorie diet did lower body weight (to be expected) those who also consumed 2 tablespoons of apple cider vinegar lost even more weight.
-How much?
 Those drinking the vinegar almost 9 pounds; it was just over 5 pounds in the diet-only group.
-In addition, those drinking apple cider vinegar also had:
+Those drinking apple cider vinegar also had:

 While apple cider vinegar didn't reduce total cholesterol or bad LDL cholesterol, it's interesting it did seem to reduce appetite.
-Other researchers have noted cider vinegar slows down gastric emptying or the time it takes for food to leave the stomach.
-This might partially explain it's effects on reducing appetite.
+Other researchers have shown cider vinegar slows down gastric emptying – in other words, the time it takes for food to leave the stomach.
+This might partially explain AVC's appetite-reducing benefits.

 How Does Apple Cider Vinegar Work?